 This year's competition is laid out in the pages to come.
 It ensures the same and fair circumstances for all participants.
-It neither dictates nor suggests the way how to fulfill the task, but is meant to develop the RCLL further towards a Smart Factory environment where robots act as autonomous entities working in an environment with specified, yet to some degree uncertain and dynamic, agency.
+It neither dictates nor suggests the way how to fulfill the task, but is meant to develop the RCLL further.
+Smart Factory environments require new concepts of flexibility, awareness and optimization from autonomous entities working in an environment with specified, yet to some degree uncertain and dynamic, agency.
 This includes current challenges of developing industry-wide standards for Cyber Physical Systems for production processes like designing plug-and-produce capable systems.
+Opposed to numerous approaches regarding production infrastructure, RCLL aims to provide concepts for smart production logistics.

-After an exciting RoboCup in João Pessoa, we look forward to a new scale of competition that will emerge from initiatives around the globe.
+After an exciting RoboCup in Hefei, we look forward to a new scale of competition that will emerge from initiatives around the globe.
 In 2012 we had our first Logistics League World Champion.
 In 2013 we introduced the Referee Box (refbox) changing the competition at its core by introducing a flow of information.
 This allowed for more dynamic games and the automatic tracking of scores, and to relax the hitherto existing regulations regarding additional computing power.
 In 2014 we merged the formerly separate playing fields into a single one, on which both teams compete at the same time, introducing the need for self-localization, collision avoidance, and increased spatial coordination complexity.
 Additionally, the production schedules became more dynamic in that orders were posted dynamically and less frequently and there were times with no orders.
-This year, in 2015, we introduce actual physical processing machines based on the Festo Modular Production System (MPS).
-This will make the game easier to understand for the audience and introduce new challenges.
-For one, the production schedule has again become more flexible and dynamic, by introducing color-coded rings of which a varying number can be requested to be mounted in a specific order for a certain product.
-Additionally, the league makes its first steps towards requiring manipulation capabilities on the robots.
-We are thereby following our long-term evolution goals outlined in [2].
+In 2015 we introduced actual physical processing machines based on the Festo Modular Production System (MPS) requiring more complex machine handling [4].
+Additionally, the production schedule has again become more flexible and dynamic, by introducing color-coded rings of which a varying number can be requested to be mounted in a specific order for a certain product.
+This increased the number of products from 3 to about 240.
+After three years of constant and tremendous changes, 2016 will be a year to consolidate our league as a whole by increasing the number of participating teams and allowing existing teams to excel in their capabilities.
+The major modification is the introduction of a bar code on workpieces, as to allow to recognize specific products by processing stations and award points for production steps during the game.